Tuesday, July 08, 2008

 These international organizations and their leaders provide evidence of early signs of a new more sustainable and holistic way of doing business.

 Business is the most powerful institution on the planet.
 Therefore business has a huge responsibility in helping to solve the myriad of complex problems that we face in the world today.
-We have created an organization called Edgewalkers Group International to provide training, coaching, and consulting services to organizations that want to be on the leading edge of this new paradigm shift.
+We have created an organization called Edgewalkers International to provide training, coaching, and consulting services to organizations that want to be on the leading edge of this new paradigm shift.
 Please contact us if you want to be involved.

 I invite you to make comments below.
 What signs or examples do you see that provide evidence that Edgewalkers are emerging in many different countries?
 Why do you think this is?